Updated 11/04/25

 Step Four

 Gently firm in the compost and water really well.
-Place the pots in a propagator, or push wooden stirring sticks into the soil around the cutting and cover with a plastic bag or hotel shower cap.
+Then, place the pots in a propagator, or push wooden stirring sticks into the soil around the cutting and cover with a plastic bag or hotel shower cap.
 (Pelargoniums don’t need a propagator).

 Step Five